 - i.
 The total acreage of targeted farms - ii.
 The total acreage of farms with final approval - iii.
 The total acreage of preserved farmland - iv.
 The total acreage of other deed restricted farmland - v.
-The total acreage of farms enrolled in the eight-year farmland preservation program or municipally-approved farmland preservation program - vi.
+The total acreage of farms enrolled in the Term Farmland P program or municipally-approved farmland preservation program - vi.
 The total acreage of preserved open space compatible with agriculture